sinisa-susnjar/anagram/README.md

 funny little experiment, i.e. take the results with a grain of salt.

 There were a few noteworthy points during that exercise:
 * Python is a lot faster than Perl (what happened?
-Perl was supposed to be the go-to language for text
+Perl was supposed to be the go-to language for text processing?)
 * The compile time of C++ sucks - even for such a trivial program
 * Rust made great progress - both in terms of runtime and compile time performance
 * Although Perl 6 / Rakudo has made great progress to catch up in terms of performance in recent years and it is a beautyful language, the runtime is still abysmal